Corinna Cortes: Career and research

 Cortes joined AT&T Bell Labs as a researcher in 1993.
 Since 2003, she has served as Vice President of Google Research, New York City, and since 2011, as adjunct professor at the UCPH Department of Computer Science.
 She is serves as an editorial board member of the journal Machine Learning.

 Cortes' research covers a wide range of topics in machine learning, including support vector machines (SVM) and data mining.
 SVM is one of the most frequently used algorithms in machine learning, which is used in many practical applications, including medical diagnosis and weather forecasting.
 At AT&T, Cortes was a contributor to the design of Hancock programming language.

-Awards and honors
+Awards and honours

 In 2008, she jointly with Vladimir Vapnik received the Paris Kanellakis Award for the development of a highly effective algorithm for supervised learning known as support vector machines (SVM).
 She was named an ACM Fellow in 2023 for theoretical and practical contributions to machine learning, industrial leadership and service to the field.